bemurphy/ocrb-pusher-demo/talk/intro/intro.md

 !SLIDE transition=cover bullets incremental

 * What is the greatest tweet on Twitter?
-* "Can we stop with the "Skinny Controller, Fat Model"?
-OOP => Skinny everything not just controllers" @gregmoeck
+* 'Can we stop with the "Skinny Controller, Fat Model"?
+OOP => Skinny everything not just controllers' @gregmoeck

 !SLIDE subsection transition=cover incremental bullets
 # MVC is a guide not handcuffs